ioi-foundation/dcrypt/crates/params/README.md

 -   **Clarity**: Makes algorithm parameters explicit and easy to find.
 -   **Maintainability**: If parameters need to be updated (e.g., due to new security recommendations or standard revisions), changes can be made in one place.
 -   **`no_std` Compatibility**: Ensures that these essential constants are available even in resource-constrained environments.
--   **Facilitates Generic Programming**: Algorithm implementations in other DCRYPT crates can refer to these constants generically or through specific parameter structs.
+-   **Facilitates Generic Programming**: Algorithm implementations in other dcrypt crates can refer to these constants generically or through specific parameter structs.

-This crate is a crucial dependency for `algorithms`, `kem`, `sign`, and other DCRYPT components that implement specific cryptographic schemes, as it provides them with the necessary operational parameters.
+This crate is a crucial dependency for `algorithms`, `kem`, `sign`, and other dcrypt components that implement specific cryptographic schemes, as it provides them with the necessary operational parameters.